 One Sunday last Autumn I experienced a demotivated funk for no particular reason.
 Just one of those days.
-What I needed most was the thing I least felt like; getting fresh air and a nature hit.
+What I needed most was the thing I least felt like doing; getting fresh air and some nature healing.
 I’d wanted to go Red Squirrel spotting but lost motivation for even that.

 The main UK Red Squirrel population is in Scotland, but they are also on the Isle of Wight, the Poole Harbour islands, in parts of Wales, Cumbria, Northumberland, Merseyside, Lancashire, north-west Durham and the Yorkshire Dales, with a reintroduction programme on Anglesey.

-A location that ‘virtually guarantees’ Red Squirrel sightings in Northumberland is Woodhorn Museum, on the site of an old Colliery.
-In addition to the extensive museum showcasing disused pit buildings there is a 2′ guage railway, play areas, a cafe and shop, woodland walks and 3 squirrel feeding stations around the perimeter where wild Reds can supplement their natural diets in safety.
-It’s a great place to visit in it’s own right and though I returned to the feeding station 4 times, Caroline was able to make halloween decorations and we enjoyed a trail around the fascinating museum too.
+A location that ‘virtually guarantees’ red squirrel sightings in Northumberland is Woodhorn Museum, on the site of an old Colliery.
+In addition to the extensive museum showcasing disused pit buildings there is a 2′ gauge railway, play areas, a cafe and shop, woodland walks and 3 squirrel feeding stations around the perimeter where wild Reds can supplement their natural diets in safety.
+It’s a great place to visit in it’s own right and whilst I returned to the feeding station 4 times, Caroline was able to make halloween decorations and we enjoyed a trail around the fascinating museum too.